uboot/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Model architecture

-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the seventh cell of the ipython notebook.
 It is basically LeNet with additional dropout layers after the fully connected layers:

 | Layer         	|     Description	        		|